 We are required by law to maintain the privacy of your Protected Health Information, to provide you with this notice describing our privacy practices and legal duties and to inform you of your rights regarding your medical information.

-- Heartland Regional Medical Center including when doing business as Heartland Clinic, Mosaic Life Care and any other associated or related providers or providers under common control.
+- Mosaic Life Care (a DBA of Heartland Regional Medical Center) and any other associated or related providers or providers under common control.

-- Mosaic Life Care Long Term Acute Care Hospital
+- Mosaic Life Care at St. Joseph, Long–Term Acute Care Hospital.

-- The medical staff of Mosaic Life Care when treating patients at the medical center.
+- The medical staff of Mosaic Life Care when treating patients at our facilities.

 Appointment reminders: We may provide appointment reminders to you.

 Treatment alternatives: We may provide you with information about treatment alternatives and other health–related benefits and services.

 Required by law: We will disclose information as required by law.
 For example, we are required to report gunshot wounds to the police.